-In fact, I didn’t get to choose much of anything about me when I entered this world.
+In fact, I didn’t get to choose much of anything when I entered this world.

-On the other hand, I don’t believe that everything about me and the course of my life has already been chosen by a higher power or by some shadowy political system.
+On the other hand, I don’t believe everything about me and the course of my life was or is chosen by a higher power or some shadowy political system.

 My decisions count, though not every decision is equally weighty.
-For example, what I wear today isn’t nearly as life-changing as choosing to marry this person instead of that person.
+What I wear today isn’t nearly as life-changing as choosing to marry this person instead of that person.

-I can, in fact, choose to live in what I’d call false or make-believe freedom—as though I were God.
+Still, I can choose to live in what I’d call false or make-believe freedom—as though I were God.
 Or the Queen of the Universe.
 But I am neither of these, and acting as though I were wouldn’t make it so.